Announcement Type: New Grant.

 III.3.
 Other Eligibility Requirements:

-a.
-Grants awarded to eligible organizations with less than four years of experience in conducting international exchange programs will be limited to $60,000.
+(a) Grants awarded to eligible organizations with less than four years of experience in conducting international exchange programs will be limited to $60,000.
+Organizations that only qualify for the $60,000 level may choose to conduct a one-way exchange, but must explain how the objectives of Americans interacting with foreign participants will still be achieved.

-b.
-Technical Eligibility: In addition to the requirements outlined in the Proposal Submission Instructions (PSI) technical format and instructions document, all proposals must comply with the following or they will result in your proposal being declared technically ineligible and given no further consideration in the review process.
+- It is imperative that all proposals follow the requirements outlined in the Proposal Submission Instructions (PSI) technical format and instructions document.
+Additionally, all proposals must comply with the following or they will result in your proposal being declared technically ineligible and given no further consideration in the review process.

-5. Proposals that target countries/regions or themes not listed in the RFGP will be deemed technically ineligible.
-Start Printed Page 7499
+- Proposals that target countries/regions or themes not listed in the RFGP will be deemed technically ineligible.

 IV.
 Application and Submission Information

-The Solicitation Package contains the Proposal Submission Instruction (PSI) document that consists of required application forms, and standard guidelines for proposal preparation.
+The Solicitation Package contains the Proposal Submission Instruction (PSI) document which consists of required application forms, and standard guidelines for proposal preparation.

-Please specify the Bureau Program Officer listed for each region and theme above and refer to the Funding Opportunity Number (ECA/PE/C/WHA-EAP-07-26) located at the top of this announcement on all other inquiries and correspondence.
+Please specify Elizabeth Fine and refer to the Funding Opportunity Number ECA/PE/C/SU-09-28 located at the top of this announcement on all other inquiries and correspondence.

 IV.3a.
 You are required to have a Dun and Bradstreet Data Universal Numbering System (DUNS) number to apply for a grant or cooperative agreement from the U.S. Government.
 This number is a nine-digit identification number, which uniquely identifies business entities.
 Obtaining a DUNS number is easy and there is no charge.
 To obtain a DUNS number, access http://www.dunandbradstreet.com or call 1-866-705-5711.
 Please ensure that your DUNS number is included in the appropriate box of the SF-424 which is part of the formal application package.